The Story of the Crows and the Cobra

 On the edge of the pond lay her sparkling golden necklace, twinkling and gleaming in the sun.

-The crow flew up to the tree flap-flap! and dropped the necklace into the cobra’s hole.
+The crow flew up to the tree flap-flap! and dropped the necklace into the cobra’s burrow.

 They looked inside the hole.